 - Benzene is used to clean up the needle and dried before penetration.

 Penetration test of bitumen is applied exclusively to bitumen.
-Tars being soft, penetration test on these materials cannot be carried out.
+Tars being soft, penetration tests on these materials cannot be carried out.

-Penetration value of different types of bitumen used in road construction range between 20 to 225 .
-However 30/40 and 80/100 grade bitumen are more common for road construction depending upon the type of construction and climate conditions.
+Penetration value of different types of bitumen used in road construction range between 20 to 225.
+However, 30/40 and 80/100 grade bitumen is more common for road construction depending upon the type of construction and climate conditions.
 In hot 30/40 bitumen is preferred.

 The value of temperature effects the use of the bitumen.
 Lower penetration grade is used in warm climate condition to avoid softening and high penetration grade range of 180/210 are used in cold climate condition to prevent it from excessive brittleness.